Every HOA document.

 Privacy & access control

 You decide who sees what.
-Keep documents members-only or board-only, flag anything with personal info as sensitive (an AI scan helps find it) so it's locked down, share via expiring, revocable links instead of permanent ones, and optionally publish a public page of only the documents you choose - useful for state record-access laws.
+Keep documents members-only or board-only, flag anything with personal info as sensitive, and optionally publish a curated public page — useful for state record-access laws.

 Your own address

 Each community gets its own address on HOA Library (your-hoa.hoalibrary.org).
-Gate it to residents, open a curated public page, and share secure, expiring links to member documents.
+Gate it to residents and open a curated public page.

 Get documents in easily

-Upload single files or whole folders in bulk, forward a document to a private email address and it files itself, or pull new records in automatically from your existing portal (TownSq) on a schedule.
-New documents just appear - OCR'd, summarized, searchable.
+Snap a photo, upload single files or whole folders in bulk, or forward a document to a private email address and it files itself — OCR'd, summarized, searchable.

 Augments your existing tools

 We don't replace your suite's voting or dues.
-Keep your portal and drop a searchable documents widget straight onto your current HOA website with one snippet of code - HOA Library makes your documents findable and permanent alongside what you already run.
+Keep your portal and drop a searchable documents widget onto your current HOA website with one snippet of code.

 How "Ask the archive" works